 There’s a lot written on travel hygiene and travel safety measures these days, especially from governments and travel companies hoping we all begin traveling again.
 These include mask wearing requirements, new cleaning regiments, social distancing compliance, and much more.
 Understandably, a lot of this is focused only on the safety and health of travelers to make them feel safe and comfortable.
 Very important, but that’s not the whole story during a pandemic.

 Unfortunately, COVID-19 doesn’t discriminate.
-It spreads with contact and movement – among travelers, in the places you visit, then back home if you return with it.
+It spreads in the air, by droplets and aerosols, through contact and movement – among travelers, in the places you visit, then back home if you return with it.

 Who are we trying to protect with travel safety measures?